V.02.Res.07 Kaiwhakamana visits

 Visits by Kaiwhakamana

-- Kaiwhakamana may visit a prison at any time outside normal visiting hours by arrangement with prison management, but may be permitted, at the prison director's discretion, to make unannounced visits.
+- Kaiwhakamana may visit a prison at any time outside normal visiting hours by arrangement with prison management, but may be permitted, at the general manager custodial's discretion, to make unannounced visits.

-Note: They do not visit at a prisoner’s request. - Kaiwhakamana may bring authorised items into, or out of, a prison on behalf of prisoners or staff only with the prior approval of the prison director.
+Note: They do not visit at a prisoner’s request. - Kaiwhakamana may bring authorised items into, or out of, a prison on behalf of prisoners or staff only with the prior approval of the general manager custodial.

 - Visits to prisons require prior notice to the prison management for security, safety and administrative reasons.